Moses Ekebusi & his uplifting & reviving diverse music

 • Interfaith organisation.
 The organisation booked the music to bring different groups together for celebration of their achievements.

-• The music was also used to bring together people from different ethnic and cultural backgrounds in the UK to celebrate the visit of Nelson mandela (a great African stateman) to Leeds in 2001.
+• The music was also used to bring together people from different ethnic and cultural backgrounds in the UK to celebrate the visit of Nelson Mandela (a great African statesman) to Leeds in 2001.
 Moses ypost, Mandela, May 2001.
+(See the PRESS LINK).

 african drumming